jrpotter/notebook/notes/set/trees.md

 %%ANKI
 Basic
 Let $T$ be a rooted tree of height $h$.
 Which nodes have depth $h$?
-Back: The external nodes on the longest simple paths from the root to said nodes.
+Back: The external nodes on the longest paths from the root to said nodes.
 Reference: Thomas H. Cormen et al., _Introduction to Algorithms_, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1711136845150-->
 END%%